Hrithickbiswas/Article-Summarizer/readme.md

-# briefingly
+# Briefingly

 An OpenAI article summarizer application -
-Simplify your reading with Summarize, an open-source article summarizer that transforms lengthy articles into clear and concise summarizes
+Simplify your reading with Briefingly, an open-source article summarizer that transforms lengthy articles into clear and concise summarizes.

 https://briefingly.netlify.app/